 How to Revise Your Social Media Plan

-First, determine where your target market hangs out and learn how to use that platform.
+First, determine where your target market hangs out and learn how to use that platform with the help of a public affairs firm.
 If you’re aiming to attract professional clients, then LinkedIn might be your ticket.
 If you’re looking for other solopreneurs or small business owners, check out Facebook.
 Want to market yourself locally?
 Alignable is a new platform to try.
 Can’t fit your thoughts into 144 characters?
 Then drop Twitter instead of stressing about it.

 Second, remember to be social.
 You’re much more than your business so show that to your followers.
 Yes, share about your business because that’s your passion and a part of your life but share about your other passions.
 Trips and travels; favorite hobbies; favorite sports teams; favorite movies or television shows.
 Let people get to know the whole you, not just the business you.